-

 Hello!

-I arrived in Whitehorse in June 2008, to work as a reporter and radio host at CHON FM.
-I met the Yukon through stories of Yukon First Nations peoples' past, present, and dreams for the future.
-In 2011, I completed my Bachelor’s of Education at the University of Toronto, before returning to the Yukon.
-Since then, I have spent my career supporting children, youth and families through Yukon Government programs as a frontline worker, supervisor, and more recently, an adult educator.
+In 2011, I completed my bachelor’s of Education at the University of Toronto, before returning to the Yukon.
+Since then, I have spent my career supporting children, youth and families through Yukon Government programs as a frontline worker, supervisor and, more recently, an adult Educator.

-I believe every person is doing the best they can with the skills they have, and can grow in incredible ways when met with curiosity, compassion and empathy.
-I am passionate about trauma-informed care and have been a trainer of the "Risking Connection" curriculum for over a decade - understanding how the brain is wired, how stress and trauma changes the way the brain works, and coaching adults to approach every interaction in more trauma-informed ways.
+I am passionate about trauma-informed care and have been a trainer of the "Risking Connection" curriculum for over a decade – understanding how the brain is wired, how stress and trauma change the way the brain works, and coaching adults to approach every interaction in more trauma-informed ways.

-I believe First Nation communities are important leaders in whole child development, and that programming should be centered around culture, values, traditions, and ways of knowing.
-I look forward to working together to support the unique vision and goals of whole child learning in each community.
+I look forward to working together to support the unique vision and goals of Whole Child learning in each community.
 I am so excited to do this work and walk this path together!

 -